julienw/subsurface-webviewer/README.md

 Also to make my life easier, please describe your change properly in the pull request description: the WHY, the steps to test it manually, the manual tests you already did.

+### Localization

+The application is ready to be localized.
+However only english and french are available as of now.
+We'd love it if you can provide localization for your language, however there's no system to keep the localization strings synchronized at the moment.

+You can find the string files in the [locales/ directory](https://github.com/julienw/subsurface-webviewer/tree/main/locales), with a subdirectory for each locale.
+Inside this directory, the file subsurface.ftl contains the strings.
+The en-US version is always the authoritative version so you can start by copying it.

+There's also no locale switcher at the moment.
+The locale is automatically selected from the preference set inside your browser.
+We want to implement a locale selector in the future though.